unibz-core/security-archimate/docs/Terminology.md

 In ArchiMate, a *Control Measure* is represented by a *Requirement* with the stereotype «ControlMeasure».
 A *Control Measure* is realized by the implementation of a *Security Mechanism* or by a *Control Event*.

-**Examples:** Enforcing no-logs policy within a VPN company.
+**Examples:** Enforcing a no-logs policy within a VPN company.
 Autoupdate feature of a piece of software.
-Warning signs nearby dangerous places inside a factory.
+Warning signs that are near dangerous places inside a factory.

+> [!NOTE]
-📝 **Note:** A *Control Measure* is a *Requirement* and, as such, a proposition or statement.
+> A *Control Measure* is a *Requirement* and, as such, a proposition or statement.
 It is not a concrete thing.
-For example, the warning signs above correspond to the proposition regarding employing them; the warning signs themselves can be seen as *Security Mechanism*, placed by an implementation event assigned to a *Security Designer*.
+For example, the warning signs above correspond to the proposition regarding employing them; the warning signs themselves can be seen as *Security Mechanisms*, placed by an implementation event assigned to a *Security Designer*.

 <!-- TOC --><a name="control-objective"></a>
 ### 4. Control Objective

 > A *Control Objective*  is a high-level goal that should be realized by one or more *Control Measures*.

 In ArchiMate, a *Control Objective* is represented by a *Goal* stereotyped with «ControlObjective».
-A *Control Objective* is realized by a a *Requirement* stereotyped with «ControlMeasure».
+A *Control Objective* is realized by a *Requirement* stereotyped with «ControlMeasure».

 **Examples:** Preventing work accidents.
 Preventing data breaches.
 Preventing software failure.